varigence/docs/bimlflex/user-guide/metadata-settings.md

 ---
 uid: bimlflex-metadata-settings
-title: Settings
+title: BimlFlex Settings
 ---
-# Metadata and framework settings in BimlFlex
+# Metadata and framework settings

 This document outlines the metadata and framework settings available in BimlFlex.